Maya Yoshida: Southampton

 At the start of the 2015–16 season, Yoshida started the season well when he helped a clean sheet in both legs by beating Vitesse 5–0 on aggregate in the third round of the UEFA Europa League.
-However, Yoshida was unable to help Southampton reach the Group Stage of the tournament after losing 2–1 on aggregate against Midtjylland.
+However, Yoshida was unable to help Southampton reach the group stage of the tournament after losing 2–1 on aggregate against Midtjylland.
 Despite this, Yoshida helped the club keep three consecutive clean sheets between 23 August 2015 and 23 September 2015.
 Having started playing in the centre–back position, he played in the right–back position, due to increase competitions among the centre–backs.
-During a match against Manchester United on 21 September 2015, Yoshida was at fault when his back pass backfired, allowing Anthony Martial to score, as Southampton lost 3–2.
-Following this, Yoshida mostly appeared for the side from the substitute bench, due to strong competitions in the defence.
+During a match against Manchester United on 21 September 2015, Yoshida was at fault when his back pass backfired, allowing Anthony Martial to score, as Southampton loss 3–2.
+Following this, Yoshida mostly appeared for the club from the substitute bench, due to strong competitions in the defence.
 On 28 October 2015, he scored his first goal of the 2015–16 season with a 20-yard strike against Aston Villa in the League Cup.
 Yoshida's second goal of the season came on 6 February 2016 in a 1–0 victory at St. Mary's over West Ham United.
 The club later finished sixth place in the league, resulting their qualification of the UEFA Europa League once again next season.
 At the end of the 2015–16 season, he went on to make twenty–seven appearances and scoring two times in all competitions.